MrDesjardins/dataaccessgateway/readme.md

 ### Execute

 The execute function allows doing a direct Ajax call.
 Ideal for POST, PUT and DELETE ajax call.
 Executing a request through the `execute` function does not interfere with the cache.
 Neither before or after with the response.
 The library takes care of on-going request to avoid similar parallel queries at the same time and allows to have the log tools.

+A last feature of execute is that the parameter of the function can take a reference to other request that need to be removed from all caches.

 ### ForceDeleteAndFetch